 The more you can learn to treat her similar to your friends, the better things will go.
 Don’t go declaring your love for her after the first date or showering her with compliments.
 As much as I’m sure you mean well, it’s going to raise a lot of red flags.

-This is another common theme throughout my articles and for good reason.
-Having a good sense of humor and being able to make her laugh is a very powerful thing in the dating world.
+This is another common theme throughout my articles - and for good reason.
+Having a sense of humor and being able to make her laugh is a powerful thing in the dating world.

 The aim of my follow-up message after a date is always to make her laugh for that very reason.
 It’ll usually be something related to our conversations over that date.
 Maybe some type of joke about how I didn’t have a terrible time with her.

-By this stage, she’s already spent enough time with me to know my sense of humor and that it’s just a joke.
-It does allow me to get away with a lot more than if I were serious so play your hand accordingly.
+By this stage, she’s already spent enough time with me to know my sense of humor.
+So it's clear that it’s just a joke.
+It does allow me to get away with more than if I were serious so play your hand accordingly.

 Time and time again I’ve heard “funny” being listed as the single most important factor for women when dating.

 Positive people are infinitely more fun to be around.
-This fact alone makes far more likeable and allows you to build rapport quickly.
+This fact alone makes far more likable and allows you to build rapport quickly.

 It’s a helpful trait to have throughout life in general and one you should be applying here.
-If you can combine positivity and humor from Day 1, you’re going to be so much more attractive.
+If you can combine positivity and humor from day one, you’re going to be so much more attractive.

-Okay, so maybe not immediately (see point No. 3) but there’s no magical amount of time for you to wait.
-While some articles suggest you should drag this out to build intrigue, I say just go for it when the time is right.
+Okay, so maybe not immediately (see point number three) but there’s no magical amount of time for you to wait.
+While some articles suggest dragging this out to build intrigue, I say go for it when the time is right.

 “I’ve been meaning to check that place out.
 Why don’t we head over there Thursday night?”